Authors, educators and advocates Emily Iland and her son, Thomas, who has been diagnosed with autism, are leaders in the autism field.

 Diagnosed with autism at age 13, Tom has worked hard to achieve his goals: learning to drive, living on his own, graduating from college, getting full-time work and having a girlfriend.
 Tom recently left his career as a certified public accountant (CPA) to educate, inspire and motivate people through his writing and presentations.
-Tom is excited to share what he has learned about life in his book, Come to Life, helping others learn to know themselves, love themselves and become their best selves.
+Tom is excited to share what he has learned about life in his award winning book, Come to Life, helping others learn to know themselves, love themselves and become their best selves.

 Thanks to Autism Spectrum Therapies and Rob Haupt for this great Spring 2015 interview!
 We touched on many topics including how to overcome some of the obstacles associated with ASD and the benefits of seeing the ability in disability!
 Click HERE to listen to Tom’s inspirational podcast.